Xetera/issue-inspector/README.md

 ## TODO

 - [x] Show relevant comments in order
-- [ ] Add a button for collapsing the previews
+- [x] Add a button for collapsing the previews
 - [ ] Tweak the weights further
+- [ ] Add persistence for visibility toggle?

 ![typeorm](/assets/typeorm.png)